kbrom/Practical-Machine-Learning/README.md

 By Kibrom Haftu  <br />
 March 30, 2018 <br />
-This repository contains Codes for Making and Submitting Plots!
+This repository contains links for the Github Repository.
 <br />

 # Data  <br />